Link Search Menu Expand Document

 • Primary: This Technique's Primary Check fails unless its maximum possible effectiveness is achieved, and no higher roll is possible.

-Can't be combined with Traits that have no functional maximum (e.g. Repeat, Sequential), or Techniques without a useable reduced state (e.g. 0 Power).
+Can't be combined with Traits that have no functional maximum (e.g. Repeat, Scaling, Sequential), or Techniques without a useable reduced state (e.g. 0 Power).

 • Secondary: This Technique's Secondary Check only works if the maximum possible result is achieved.